Alexiafe/sharecount-server/README.md

 # Seed the database
 $ npx prisma db seed

+# Reser and seed the database
+$ npx prisma migrate reset

 # Pull the schema from an existing database, updating the Prisma schema
 $ npx prisma db pull